 If something repeats itself it’s usually fine to edit the second mention out.

 If your boss asks for a particular message to be replicated, try weaving it into someone’s quote instead.

 Thoughts on screen – a personal brain dump: write out your understanding as one mammoth brain dump on the screen – for your eyes only.

 Keep the words simple and sentences short.
 Two things help:

 - Write for your grandmother or for a child

 - Write as you speak (imagine you’re telling your friends in the pub and use that language).

 Keep it loose and informal.
-Do the buttoning up after when you consider the audience.
+Do the buttoning up afterwards, when you consider the audience.